betrusted-io/xous-docs/arguments.md

 ### XKrn

 This describes the kernel image.
-This image will get mapped into every process within the first 4 megabytes, and therefore must live entirely within this space.
+This image will get mapped into every process within the final 4 megabytes, and therefore the text and data offsets must be in the range `0xffc0_0000` - `0xfff0_0000`.

-* LOAD_OFFSET -- Position in RAM relative to the start of the arguments block
-* LOAD_SIZE -- Size (in bytes) of the kernel binary, not including this header
+* LOAD_OFFSET -- Physical address (or offset) where the kernel is stored
 * TEXT_OFFSET -- Virtual memory address where the kernel expects the program image to live.
-This should be `0x002000000`
+This should be `0xffd00000`
+* TEXT_SIZE -- Size of the text section.
+This indicates how many bytes to copy from the boot image.
 * DATA_OFFSET -- Virtual memory address where the kernel expects the .data/.bss section to be.
-This should be above `0x00200000` and below `0x00400000`
+This should be above `0xffd00000` and below `0xffe00000`
-* DATA_SIZE -- Size of the .data+.bss section
+* DATA_SIZE -- Size of the .data section
+* BSS_SIZE -- The size of the .bss section, which immediately follows .data
 * ENTRYPOINT -- Virtual address of the `_start()` function

-The kernel will run in Supervisor mode.
+The kernel will run in Supervisor mode, and have its own private stack.